Alarm after herring gulls found covered in oil

 Daily energy & climate — solar, EVs, oil, the policy fights and tech bets shaping the transition.
 Free.

-- Manx Wild Bird Aid collected 13 herring gulls found coated in an unknown orange substance "smelling like fish oil" around Mill Road in Peel, while several other partially oiled birds were spotted and could not be retrieved
+- Manx Wild Bird Aid collected 13 herring gulls coated in an unknown orange substance smelling of fish oil, found around Mill Road in Peel, while several other partially oiled birds could not be retrieved.

-- The Department of Environment, Food and Agriculture (DEFA) said it was aware of the reports, was investigating the cause, and was "committed to assisting in the prevention of future occurrences"
+- The Department of Environment, Food and Agriculture said it is aware of the reports, is investigating the cause, and is committed to preventing future occurrences.